orta/notes/js/why-typescript.md

 - **Compile to JS languages** - Current examples are **Elm**, **ReScript**, **KotlinScript** which are languages whose core goal is to interact with JavaScript.
 For TypeScript these are interesting languages and they get to have clean-room implementations of a type system - aka, no JS baggage.
 As competitors, they tend to be more niche because they _aren't_ JavaScript at its core and the community was burned with migrations to-from CoffeeScript.

-- **WASM** - The argument is that everything will turn to wasm, and maybe TypeScript should be able to create WASM instead of JavaScript.
-The general argument against it is that TypeScript embraces the warts of JavaScript, and if you have a JavaScript runtime to put WASM in you'll nearly always prefer that anyway.
+- **WASM** - An argument I hear for WASM as a competitor is that WASM could replace JS as the language used to manipulate a browsers DOM.
+The general argument against that point is that WASM doesn't have DOM bindings, and might never.
+TypeScript embraces the warts of JavaScript, and if you have a JavaScript runtime to put WASM in, you'll nearly always prefer that anyway.
 That said, [AssemblyScript](https://github.com/AssemblyScript/assemblyscript) is doing some great work in that space.
 Maybe it's better to think of WASM like we do JSON, it's another tool work with in making your project and unlikely to be a competitor to JavaScript unless something changes with how WASM and the DOM can interoperate.

 - **Compile to WASM langs**: E.g. Rust, Go, Swift etc. These are languages could occupy a space where TypeScript currently sits in terms of the core building blocks for the tools and the web.
 Who knows where that goes.
 These languages can offer all sorts of different language primitives and have been built from scratch with different goals.
 If WASM and [WASI](https://github.com/WebAssembly/WASI#webassembly-system-interface) end up taking off, then I think it'll be about the platforms (think function apps etc) and it'll be interesting to see where that goes.
 At the heart though, it won't be _TypeScript_ competing, it will be JavaScript.